PLSysSec/rlbox-book/src/chapters/alternate/lfi.md

 # Enforcing isolation with the LFI sandbox

+> **Note**: this section is written as a continuation of the tutorial as an
+> alternate to using RLBox with [wasm2c](/chapters/tutorial/wasm-sandbox.md).
+> It's best if you follow the tutorial upto that point and continue reading
+> below.

 The `noop` backend makes it easy to add security checks.
 However, it does not enforce isolation.
 To finish sandboxing your library, we will need to: